 Most applications for summer research require you to submit the following materials, so it's best to prepare them as early as possible.
 Consider writing your research statement and updating your resume between EFSC's Fall and Spring Terms.
 Then, when you return to the college in January, you can visit the Registrar’s Office, the Writing Center, the Career Center, and your professors to finalize your application.

-- Transcript → Visit the Eastern Florida Registrar's Office
+- Transcript → Request from the EFSC Registrar's Office

-- Letters of recommendation → Fill out the EFSC Request for Letter of Recommendation form → At least two weeks before the application deadline, bring the form to request a letter of recommendation from professors in whose class you earned an A or B.
+- Letters of Recommendation → Fill out an EFSC Request for Letter of Recommendation (PDF) at least two weeks before the application deadline, and use it to request recommendations

 from professors in whose classes you earned an A or a B